adeola2020-git/python-flask-app-ECS-project/README.md

-# python-flask-app-ECS-project
-Dockerize a simple Python Flask App and deploy using Amazon ECS
+# Dockerize a simple Python Flask App and deploy using Amazon ECS .....coming soon!!!